-You may wonder if there is a real need for resource planning software.
+You may wonder if there is a real need for resource management software.
 Is it possible to manage your job without it?
 The answer is obvious: it is possible.
 Anyone can make paper schedules or record the plan in the diary.
 But is it really normal in our digital world?
 Each variation of “homemade” tools lead to a greater risk of human error, redundant work, file overwrites, multiple versioning etc. Several years ago people measured the mileage of their morning jogs and heart rate themselves.
 However, most of us now use gadgets, apps, and programs for that.
 It's convenient, it saves time and effort, it helps to think and act structurally.
 The same can be said about any progressive software – including resource planning software.

 Here are the main PROs for using resource planning software.